Craig Bellamy: Cardiff City loan

 Bellamy's influence on the Cardiff team proved pivotal in the push for promotion, which included a 2–2 draw with league leaders Queens Park Rangers in April in which he scored the second goal.
 Cardiff had led the game twice before Adel Taarabt's brace held them to a draw.
 Cardiff were challenging Norwich City for the second automatic promotion place in the final stages of the season when Norwich were due to meet Derby County.
-Before the match, Bellamy telephoned his former Norwich and international teammate Robbie Savage who played for Derby, and offered the players £30,000 if they won the match.
+Before the match, Bellamy telephoned his former Blackburn and international teammate Robbie Savage who played for Derby, and offered the players £30,000 if they won the match.
 Norwich, however, won 3–2 following a late-injury-time goal.
 A defeat to Middlesbrough the following week confirmed a playoff place for Cardiff and Bellamy scored his last goal of the season with a volley in the 90th minute to draw away at Turf Moor against Burnley.
 In the play-offs, he suffered a hamstring injury in the opening 20 minutes of the first leg away to Reading, forcing him out of the game.
 Cardiff drew the match but were defeated 3–0 in the second leg with Bellamy absent.

 Bellamy stated that he would like to stay with Cardiff beyond his loan spell to achieve his dream of them one day playing in the Premier League.
 After Cardiff manager Dave Jones' sacking, Bellamy became a surprise favourite to succeed him.
 Instead, his former Norwich teammate Malky Mackay was appointed and did not confirm whether he would attempt to sign Bellamy.
 Bellamy asked Manchester City to release him on a free transfer after they priced him at £4,000,000.